tinacms/tina.io/content/guides/nextjs/github-open-authoring/toolbar-plugins.md

  }
 ```

-The toolbar in your `create-next-app` should look something like this:
+The toolbar in your `create-next-app` should now look something like this, notice the additional widgets:

 ![toolbar-plugins](/img/github-open-auth-cna/toolbar-plugins.png)

 The _PR Plugin_ enables someone to open a PR from a fork.
 And the _Fork Name Plugin_ provides metadata about the _Working Repository_ where the content is being sourced from.

+> Note that if you're the repository owner on the master branch, you won't be able to create a pull request.